What is nappy rash?

 Nappy rash is one of the most common skin conditions of your baby’s early life.
 It is an irritation of the skin anywhere in the nappy area.
 While it might be sore for your baby, the good news is that it is rarely serious.

 Your baby’s bottom may have red patches or the whole area may be red.
 The skin may look sore and can feel hot to touch.
-Read more about spotting nappy rash below.
+Read more about spotting nappy rash here.

-If your baby is suffering from nappy rash, you can use Sudocrem Antiseptic Healing Cream to soothe and treat your baby’s skin.
-The very best way to deal with nappy rash however is to prevent your baby getting it in the first place.
+If your baby is suffering from nappy rash, you can use Sudocrem to soothe and protect your baby’s skin.
+The very best way to deal with nappy rash, however, is to prevent your baby getting it in the first place.

 These steps will help:

 - Change wet or soiled nappies as soon as possible.
 Young babies need changing as many as ten to twelve times a day, whilst older babies at least six to eight times

 - Ensure you clean the whole nappy area thoroughly using plain water or baby wipes, wiping front to back

 - Lie your baby on a towel and leave the nappy off for as long and as often as you can in order to let fresh air get to the skin